aws-samples/serverless-patterns/kinesis-lambda-dynamodb-pipeline-dotnet-cdk/README.md

     --partition-key 1 \
     --data '{ "Timestamp": "2024-09-13T23:06:55.934081Z", "Value": 81, "Category": "C" }'
     ```
-    - Use Lambda function to put a record into the Kinesis stream (replace `<DataIngestionLambdaFunctionName>` with the actual data ingestion lambda function name from the CDK output):
-    ```
-    aws lambda invoke \
-    --cli-binary-format raw-in-base64-out \
-    --function-name <DataIngestionLambdaFunctionName> \
-    --payload '{ "Timestamp": "2024-09-13T23:06:55.934081Z", "Value": 81, "Category": "C" }' \
-    response.json
-    ```

 2. Check the DynamoDB tables in the AWS Console:
    - The "processed-data-table" should contain the processed record.
-   - If any errors occurred, they would be logged in the "error-log-table".
+   - If any errors occurred, they would be logged in the CloudWatch.

 3. You can also check the CloudWatch Logs for the Lambda function to see the processing details and any potential errors.

-4. To test error scenarios, you can intentionally send malformed data to the Kinesis stream and verify that it ends up in the Dead Letter Queue after the retry attempts.
+4. If you have implemented DLQ, to test error scenarios, you can intentionally send malformed data to the Kinesis stream and verify that it ends up in the Dead Letter Queue after the retry attempts.

 5. Additional unit and integration tests are located in the `test` directory under each Lambda function's directory.
 These tests can be run locally to verify the behavior of individual components:
     ```
     dotnet test src
     ```
-These tests cover various scenarios including successful processing, error handling, and DLQ interactions.

 6. For a more comprehensive end-to-end test, you can use the AWS Step Functions service to orchestrate a test workflow that includes putting records into Kinesis, waiting for processing, and then checking the results in DynamoDB and the DLQ.

-Remember to clean up any test data from your DynamoDB tables and SQS queues after testing to avoid unnecessary storage costs.
+Remember to clean up any test data from your DynamoDB table after testing to avoid unnecessary storage costs.

 ## Cleanup